denkxi/digital-dictionary-client/README.md

 - Reusable components (input, textarea, select, checkbox, modal, universal error, validation error)
 - Add light transitions and animations
 - Better loading spinners, empty states, and error pages
+- Create a shard compoenent for forms - select between components (alternative for classic select, but all elements are always visible and are shown with icons)

 # React + TypeScript + Vite